 We'll help you find the answer here.

-The Hartford Art School offers eight studio majors leading to the Bachelor of Fine Arts (BFA), one Bachelor of Arts (BA) program in Art History.
+The Hartford Art School offers nine studio majors leading to the Bachelor of Fine Arts (BFA), one Bachelor of Arts (BA) program in Art History.
 Programs may also be taken as an 18-credit minor.

 Your foundation year introduces you to the fundamental processes and principles of art-making and design, and will help you determine your major.
 You will explore specific areas of interest and develop at a professional level from your very first day.